-- Use a cement stinger and cover cement and spacer lengths.
-This will minimize contamination and fluids intermixing.
+- Use a cementing stinger and cover both the cement and spacer lengths.
+Doing this will minimize the risk of contamination and the fluids intermixing.

-- Always set base for off-bottom cement plugs, this can preferentially be a bridge plug (if cased hole) or alternatively a viscous pill.
-In case a viscous pill is used place a side jet diverter sub at the end of the stinger to avoid jetting flow downwards.
+- Always set a base for off-bottom cement plugs.
+This can preferentially be a bridge plug (if cased hole) or a viscous pill.
+In the cases where you use a viscous pill, add a side jet diverter sub at the end of the stinger to avoid jetting the flow downwards.

-- Displace at maximum rate possible, ECD permitting.
-Cementing contractor should provide computer simulation for optimized placement.
+- Displace at the maximum rate possible, ECD permitting.
+The cementing contractor should provide a computer simulation for optimized placement.

-- The maximum recommended cement plug length than can be placed in a single attempt is 200 meters (general “rule”)
+- The maximum recommended cement plug length that can be placed in a single attempt is 200 meters.
+(As a ‘general rule’).

 - The main reason for failed cement plugs is cement slurry contamination:

-- Reverse circulation is “preferred” to conventional direct circulation, since conventional (bottom up) circulation takes a longer interval of time
+- Reverse circulation is ‘preferred’ to normal direct circulation.
+The reason for this is because conventional (bottom-up) circulation takes a longer interval of time.

-- Beware of ECD when reversing out if there are open perforations, top of liner or exposed open-hole.
-Reverse circulation apply more pressure on the formation than direct circulation.
+- Beware of the ECD when reversing out if there are open perforations at the top of the liner or an exposed open-hole.
+Reverse circulation applies more pressure on the formation than direct circulation.

-- Whenever reverse circulation is done, both the circulating pressure and the slurry thickening time must be considered and carefully monitored.
+- Whenever we employ reverse circulation, both the circulating pressure and the slurry thickening time must be considered and carefully monitored.

-- In case of open hole cement plugs, the preferred method is direct circulation to avoid high ECD.
+- In the use case of open hole cement plugs, the preferred method is direct circulation to avoid high ECD.

 Please help me expand these guidelines.
-Any suggestion based on your experience?
+Are there any suggestions that should be added to the list based on your experience?